-Resignations: The following members have resigned: R. J. Gayler, South Australia - A. L. Ratcliff, South Australia.
+Resignations: The following members have resigned:

+R. J. Gayler, South Australia - A. L. Ratcliff, South Australia.
 R.B.K.
 ACOUSTICS PTY.
 LTD.

 Following the retirement of Gerald Riley from Riley, Barden, and Kirkhope Pty.
 Ltd. the company has changed its name to R.B.K.
 Acoustics Pty.
 Ltd. The Directors now are Dr. Ron Barden M.A.A.S., Mr. James Kirkhope M.A.A.S. and Dr. Sam Richardson.
 Readers may note that Sam Richardson is a potential candidate for membership in the Society.
 DAY DESIGN PTY.
 LTD.

 Athol Day M.A.A.S. has established his consulting acoustical and mechanical engineering practice at 2 Tate Place, Lugarno, N.S.W.
 2210.
 BOB WEIR JOINS S.A.A.

 No, S.A.A. in this instance does not stand for Standards Association of Australia, but Sound Attenuators Australia.
-Bob Weir, once a member of the Victoria Division prior to incorporation, has moved from Dunn Air Conditioning to Sound Attenuators Australia and is re-entering the acoustical field.
+Bob Weir, once a member of the Victoria Division prior to incorporation, has moved from Dunn Air Conditioning to Sound Attenuators Australia and is re-entering the accustical field.
+AN AMALGAMATION Noise Abatement Products Pty.

-AN AMALGAMATION

-Noise Abatement Products Pty.
 Ltd. and BTR Silentflo Pty.
 Ltd. have amalgamated under the name NAP Silentflo Pty.
-Ltd. and are operating from 21 Browns Road, Clayton, Victoria.

-people comings and goings personal news people comings and

-NEW BOSS FOR THE E.P.A.
+Ltd. and are operating from 21 Browns Road, Clayton, Victoria. people comings and goings personal news people comings and NEW BOSS FOR THE E.P.A.

-Andrew Hede M.A.A.S. tormerly Head of the Socio-Acoustic Research Section of the National Acoustic Laboratories is now Head of the Noise Control Branch peaking, Andrew's title is Chef Noise Control Officer.
-Many members may have heard Andrew being Interweed by Terry Lane on the ABC in late February.
-Terry observed the title of Chief Noise Control Officer.
-Noi und Achte Laboratoria and the Chief Noise Control Officer.

-A SOUND HOBBY

-From Peter Anderson M.A.A.S. in Queensland I have received a clipping from The Brisbane Telegraph with the heading Sound Hobby.
-The item in the Telegraph concerns Will Tonisson an audiologist, who is currently working on his PhD research into the problems confronting deat children.

-The results of his speech research appear to suggest that the reasons one deat child develops language while others do not are related to the speed at which the speed at which the brain processes messages varies somethy the state of the state of the speech at the speech somethy the speech state of the speech state of the speech have highly developed processing abilities and could be identified at an early age."
+Andrew Hede M.A.A.S. formerly Head of the Socio-Acoustic Research Section of the National Acoustic Laboratories is now Head of the Noise Control Branch of the Environment Protection Authority Victoria, Strictly speaking, Andrew's title is Chief Noise Control Officer.
+Many members may have heard Andrew being interviewed by Terry Lane on the ABC in late February.
+Terry observed the title of Chief Noise Control Officer. and commented that the title conjures up the picture of not just a chief, but all the Indians as well, A SOUND HOBBY From Peter Anderson M.A.A.S. in Queensland I have received a clipping from The Brisbane Telegraph with the heading Sound Hobby.
+The item in the Telegraph concerns Will Tonisson an audiologist, who is currently working on his PhD research into the problems confronting deaf children.
+The results of his speech research appear to suggest that the reasons one deaf child develops language while others do not are related to the speed at which the child's brain can unscramble distorted messages.
+"The speed at which the brain processes messages varies enormously in all people, but doesn't constitute intelligence," he said, "Deaf children who develop good speech have highly developed processing abilities and could be identified at an early age.
 And what has this to do with a sound hobby?
-Music is his hobby; and Will has recently relased his first country and western record.
+Music is his hobby; and Will has recently released his first country and western record.
 The songs, "Once I'm Over You" and "I Love You Country Music Man", are his own compositions.
 They were written on his Camira property amid the ducks, geese and children, far away from the academic trappings of the university.